HaxeFoundation/HaxeManual/md/manual/types-abstract-array-access.md

 ## 2.8.3 Array Access

 Array access describes the particular syntax traditionally used to access the value in an array at a certain offset.
-This is usually only allowed with arguments of type `Int`, but with abstracts it is possible to define custom array access methods.
+This is usually only allowed with arguments of type `Int`.
+Nevertheless, with abstracts it is possible to define custom array access methods.
 The [Haxe Standard Library](std.md) uses this in its `Map` type, where the following two methods can be found:

 ```haxe
 @:arrayAccess public inline function